 Which Particular Type of Trust Is Appropriate For You?

-Unfortunately, the answer is a vague… “it depends”.
+Unfortunately, the answer is an unsatisfying… “it depends”.
 With the great number of trusts that are available, it is sometimes difficult to determine which trust is the most appropriate for you.
-After carefully analyzing your objectives, a qualified New Jersey trust attorney will consider which one or more trusts are appropriate in light of your estate planning goals and your limiting factors (such as dollar size of your gross estate, the financial, legal, and mental competency of beneficiaries, the amount of income needed for your current living needs and for retirement purposes).
+After carefully analyzing your objectives, a qualified New Jersey trust attorney will consider which one or more type(s) of trusts are appropriate in light of your estate planning goals such as dollar size of your gross estate, the financial, legal, and mental competency of beneficiaries, the amount of income needed for your current living needs and for retirement purposes.

 After analyzing all relevant client data, the following guidelines can be used to decide which form of trust may be the most appropriate for you.

-- If you want to avoid estate tax liability in NJ on property while also removing all future appreciation on the value of the property, then an irrevocable trust is appropriate since it removes the property from your estate (provided, of course, that you retain no incidents of ownership or control over the property, pursuant to the grantor trust rules and you outlive the transfer of a life insurance policy to the trust by more than three years).
+- If you want to avoid estate tax liability in NJ on real estate property while also removing future appreciation on the value of this property, then an irrevocable trust is appropriate since it removes the property from your estate provided, of course, you retain no incidents of ownership or control over the property.

 - If you want to avoid gift tax liability on the value of income or corpus, then some form of trust will be required that results in little or no gift tax liability.
 A revocable living trust avoids gift tax liability because there is no completed gift, but the value of the trust assets will be included in the grantor’s gross estate.